wp-plugins/mp3-jplayer/readme.txt

 == Changelog ==

+= 1.8.7 =
+* Fixed autoplay in the popout when using the popout shortcode [mp3-popout].
+* Improved widget detection for scripts to allow for core's wp_convert_widget_settings.
+* Sorted the overlapping field on widget interface.

 = 1.8.6 =
 * Correct popout script references (apologies, missed in the last update meaning the popout didn't function).